Wguido/MorphoMapping/README.md

 | `scikit-learn` |
 | `umap-learn` |

-* The following R libraries (R V.4.2.1)  are required for MorphoMapping's optional DAFtoFCS-Converter:
+* The following R libraries (R V.4.2.1)  are required for MorphoMapping's optional DAFtoFCS-Converter and the Cluster Analysis:

 | Library | Version |
 | --- | --- |